fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 - `1000` weather

 **Note:** `.sortLayer()` only orders effects played in world space (where tokens, tiles, and weather are).
 It does nothing on `.screenSpace()` or `.screenSpaceAboveUI()` effects.
 Use `.zIndex()` to layer those against each other.

+## On Levels

+`.onLevels("levelIdOrName")` or `.onLevels([id1, "Name 2", level])` (a level id, level name, or Level document)

+Restricts this effect to one or more scene levels on Foundry v14+.
+On older Foundry versions this is a no-op.

+**Automatic level behavior (no `.onLevels()` call required):** an effect's visible levels are derived automatically from its vertical extent against the scene's level elevation ranges.

+- An effect placed at a fixed `{x, y}` location is a point at its elevation and belongs to whichever level's elevation range contains it.
+- An effect placed on or stretched to a token inherits the token's vertical extent (`[elevation, elevation + depth × grid.distance]`), so a tall token whose vertical extent crosses two floors keeps its effects visible on both.
+- An effect placed on or stretched to a region inherits the region's elevation range (`{bottom, top}`), so an effect on a region that spans two floors stays visible on both floors.
+This works for `.atLocation(region)` and `.stretchTo(region)` without needing `.attachTo()`.
+- An explicit `.elevation([bottom, top], {absolute: true})` call pins the effect to that elevation range, so the effect renders on every level the range reaches.

+If the viewed level is configured to see into other levels (the `visibility.levels` set on a Level document), effects on those other levels render alongside the viewed level's effects.

+**When to call `.onLevels()`:** only when the automatic derivation isn't what you want.
+The most common case is an effect that should appear on multiple non-adjacent levels (e.g. levels A and C but not B), which elevation can't express because a single elevation only falls in one level's range.

+Pass `null` to clear a previously set override.

+Screen-space effects (`.screenSpace()`, `.screenSpaceAboveUI()`, `.aboveInterface()`) are HUD overlays and always render regardless of level.

 ## Animate Property